dunneja/IFDT/README.md

     - Ensure all Dependencies are installed.
     - Populate the conf file as per the example entry provided.
+    - Ensure input documents as in the correct Input/doctype directory.
     - Run 'python ifdt.py'
     - Check Output dir for output and logs for errors.